Class Cord Cap

 This refers to the shape and feel of the crown (the part that sits on your head).

-Holds its shape thanks to internal support.
-Stiff and upright.
+Structured hats hold their shape thanks to internal support.
+They're stiff and upright.

 Common in: Trucker hats and high-profile snapbacks

-Soft and flexible.
-Conforms to the wearer’s head for a more casual vibe.
+Unstructured hats are soft and flexible.
+The conform to the wearer’s head for a more casual vibe.

 Common in: Dad hats and vintage-inspired caps